 Think of the intense color of juicy, red beef or a bright orange slice of mango.
-Adding just a bit of saturation in a food picture is a great way to bring out the colours of your photograph and make the image seem all the more mouth-watering.
+Adding just a bit of saturation in a food picture is a great way to bring out the colors of your photograph and make the image seem all the more mouth-watering.

-There are a ton of incredible and interesting ways to play with your food.
-Don’t afraid to try new things—like using food to sculpt a landscape or making desserts that look like cute animals.
-A unique take on the concept of the food photograph is a great way to give your pictures an edge.
+There are a ton of incredible and interesting ways to play with your food, like using food to sculpt a landscape or making desserts that look like cute animals.
+A unique take on the concept of the food photograph is a great way to make your food images stand out.

 The more unique a perspective you can bring to your food photography the more likely you are to catch the attention of those social media users scrolling through their feed.
-And at the end of the day, catching people’s attention—and hopefully their tastebuds—is what’s most important.
+And at the end of the day, catching people’s attention—and hopefully their taste buds—is what’s most important.